TWCable/grabbit/README.md

 #### Optional fields

 * __deltaContent__: boolean, ```true``` syncs only 'delta' or changed content.
 Changed content is determined by comparing one of a number of date properties including jcr:lastModified, cq:lastModified, or jcr:created Date with the last successful Grabbit sync date.
-Nodes without any of previously mentioned date properties will always be synced even with deltaContent on.
+Nodes without any of previously mentioned date properties will always be synced even with deltaContent on, and if a node's data is changed without updating a date property (ie, from CRX/DE), the change will not be detected.
 Most common throughput bottlenecks are usually handled by delta sync for cases such as large DAM trees; but if your case warrants a more fine tuned use of delta sync, you may consider adding mix:lastModified to nodes not usually considered for exclusion, such as extremely large unstructured trees.
+The deltaContent flag __only__ applies to changes made on the server - changes to the client environment will not be detected (and won't be overwritten if changes were made on the client's path but not on the server).

 Under "path configurations"

 * __excludePaths__: This allows excluding specific subpaths from what will be retrieved from the parent path.
 See more detail below.
 * __workflowConfigIds__: Before the client retrieves content for the path from the server, it will make sure that the specified workflows are disabled.
 They will be re-enabled when all content specifying that workflow has finished copying.
 (Grabbit handles the situation of multiple paths specifying "overlapping" workflows.)
 This is particularly useful for areas like the DAM where a number of relatively expensive workflows will just "redo" what is already being copied.
 * __deleteBeforeWrite__: Before the client retrieves content, should the workspace identified by the path be cleared?
 When used in combination with _excludePaths_, nodes indicated by _excludePaths_ will not be deleted
+* __deltaContent__: boolean.
+Individual path overwrite for the global deltaContent setting.
+Functionality is the same, but on a path-by-path basis, instead of applying to all path configurations.
+No matter what the global setting is, specifying this field will overwrite it.
+If not specified, the path will sync according to the global setting.

 #### Exclude Paths